 War crimes charges under federal law can be brought by the U.S. government against U.S. nationals or members of the U.S. armed forces who commit war crimes, or against people who commit war crimes against U.S. military or U.S. nationals, whether the crimes occurred inside or outside the United States.

-There is no statute of limitations under U.S. federal law for taking human life, meaning that a person who is alleged to have committed murder can be charged now or 20-plus years from now.
+There is no statute of limitations under U.S. federal law for taking human life, meaning that a person who is alleged to have committed murder can be charged immediately or decades after the crime.

 Convictions for charges of war crimes carry severe penalties, including life imprisonment or the death penalty (if the conduct resulted in the death of one or more victims).